Students will investigate a variety of renewable energy resources, as well as the benefits and drawbacks of each.

 - Do you know of any places where renewable/alternative energy sources are regularly being used?

+Accept all answers and encourage your students to explain their answers.
 Let students know that they will focus on renewable/alternative energy sources in this lesson.

 - What are the benefits of using renewable energy technologies?